mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2012/2012-10-13-late-winter-stroll/index.md

 ---
-title: "Late Winter Stroll"
+blog: shalveena.com
+categories:
+- journal
 date: "2012-10-13"
-categories:
-  - "journal"
+title: Late Winter Stroll
 ---

 A couple of weekends ago, Max and I decided to take a stroll around the neighbourhood, which is something we often do.
 The weather seemed to be getting better and it was a sunny change from the days of Winter.
 Here are some pictures from our weekend stroll - 7th August 2012.